 Pursuant to a special resolution of the sole shareholder dated 03 May 2016, the status of the Company was changed to a public company with liability limited by shares.
-On 14 November 2016, eight Cells of the Company became listed on the Stock Exchange of Mauritius Ltd and at 31 December 2018, the Company had seven listed Cells.
+On 14 November 2016, eight Cells of the Company became listed on the Stock Exchange of Mauritius Ltd and at 31 December 2019, the Company had two listed Cells (2018: seven listed cells).